Asset Location: The Missing Piece in Your Investment Puzzle?

 1. Diversify Contributions

-After getting your employer match, consider splitting additional savings contributions between a Roth 401(k) (if your employer offers the option) or Roth IRA and a taxable account.
-If your income is too high for a Roth IRA, look into a backdoor Roth contribution.
+After getting your employer match, consider splitting additional savings contributions between a Roth 401(k) (if your employer offers the option) or a Roth IRA and a taxable account.
+Consider a backdoor Roth contribution if your income is too high for a Roth IRA.

 1. Be Strategic About Roth Conversions

-If you have a large balance in pre-tax accounts, think about converting some of that money to a Roth IRA.
+If you have a large pre-tax account balance, consider converting some of that money to a Roth IRA.
 This involves paying taxes now to avoid paying them later.
 It’s especially effective in years when your income is lower, like early retirement or a sabbatical.

 1. Invest Tax-Efficiently